keinaju/Webshop/README.md

 To run the application yourself, download repository and run with npm start.

 Main technologies used:
--Node.js runtime
+- Node.js runtime
--MySQL
+- MySQL

 Main npm packages used:
--Express.js web application framework
+- Express.js web application framework
--Pug view engine
+- Pug view engine
--bcrypt for password hashing
+- bcrypt for password hashing
--helmet for improving security in HTTP headers
+- helmet for improving security in HTTP headers
--mysql2 for MySQL interface
+- mysql2 for MySQL interface
--passport and local strategy for authentication
+- passport and local strategy for authentication